nicolaRivo/mic-sound-design-final-proj-writings/Diary.md

 >
 > The idea is to produce this project as a potential book.
 If time allows, I might investigate typographic elements in order to make it  a potential physical product.

-**26 06 24**
+## 26 · 06 · 24

 Started finding publications and academic articles that would guide my initial idea.
 Reinstalled Zotero an linked it with Safari. this is the list of books and publications I have selected at this stage of the progress:

-*1. A graphic score for any musicians or non-musicians.pdf
+	1. A graphic score for any musicians or non-musicians.pdf
 	2. A guide to the graphic score project.pdf
 	3. A model for rhythm and timbre similarity in electronic dance music.pdf
 	4. Audio Culture - Readings in modern music.pdf
 	5. Conceptualizing music.pdf
 	6. Graphic notation - the simple sketch and beyond.pdf
 	7. Introduction To Graphic Scores.pdf
 	8. Music Structure Analysis from Acoustic Signals.pdf
 	9. Music Structure Analysis.pdf
 	10. Natural Highs - Timbre and Chills in Electronic Dance Music.pdf
 	11. Popular Music Studies Today.pdf
 	12. Review - Unlocking the Groove - Rhythm, Meter, and Musical Design in Electronic Dance Music.pdf
 	13. Signal Processing for Music Analysis.pdf
 	14. Sonic Visualiser - Visualisation, Analysis, and Annotation of Music Audio Recordings..pdf
 	15. State of the Art Report - Audio-Based Music Structure Analysis.pdf
 	16. The Cultural Significance of Timbre Analysis.pdf
 	17. Timbre and Affect in Electronic Dance Music Discourse.pdf
 	18. Timbre and the “Zone of Entanglement” in Electronic Dance Music Re-Thinking Musico-Social Ontologies with the Mycelial Turn.pdf
 	19. Tuning-in to the Beat - Aesthetic Appreciation of Musical Rhythms Correlates with a Premotor Activity Boost.pdf
 	20. Undercurrents - The Hidden Wiring of Modern Music.pdf
-21. Unlocking the Groove - Rhythm, Meter, and Musical Design in Electronic Dance Music.pdf*
+	21. Unlocking the Groove - Rhythm, Meter, and Musical Design in Electronic Dance Music.pdf

 I will read one of this per day and write a paragraph on what his brings towards my final project.

+## 27 · 06 · 24

+reading through the first article – *A model for rhythm and timbre similarity in electronic dance music*, which focuses on the timbric and rhythmic patterns in EDM.
+>Timbre and rhythm in EDM are often more important than melody and harmony (Reynolds, 2012)

+That's a good point for continuing investigating in genres that develop from an EDM background

+> A structural change in EDM is defined by the characteristic evolution of timbre and rhythm as opposed to a verse–chorus relation common in pop or folk music.
+Because an EDM track may exhibit several structural changes, similarity must be defined on the level of individual music segments.

+It's interesting to see how these changes in EDM graphically develop as opposed to more rock/pop pieces.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY0NTAzODI4XX0=
+eyJoaXN0b3J5IjpbLTE3MTkyNDk1MjhdfQ==
 -->